Ishitas400/ProjectASE/README.md

  For DSL(Domain Specific Language), I have chosen SQL which is the Structured Query Language which is mostly used to communicate with a database.
 For our task, I have refactored my code from another subject taught by our university(pdds).
 The data set was provided by the professor- https://github.com/Ishitas400/ProjectASE/blob/main/zuwendungen-berlin.csv.gz .
 The code was written in Jupyter Notebook so that along with the SQL language I  could also use a few python commands so that the main idea of this project being a python project is not diverted from.
 The notebook can be found as foolows - https://github.com/Ishitas400/ProjectASE/blob/main/ASE.ipynb .

+11.FUNCTIONAL PROGRAMMING

+For functional programming, I have attached the relevant code snippets here- a)Final data structure-I have used finally in my code here https://github.com/Ishitas400/ProjectASE/blob/main/Functional.py .
+The output is as https://github.com/Ishitas400/ProjectASE/blob/main/finally.PNG ,

+b)